 El Potrero Chico has become one of the North America’s largest and best big rock climbing destinations.
 With over 600 routes ranging from 5.7 to 5.13 that are up to 20 pitches in length there is no shortage of wall sport climbing in the area.
 The shear cliffs provide high quality single and multi-pitch climbing often climbing past palm trees, spectacular exposure and top outs on aesthetic high points.

 The limestone climbs are fully bolted on the massive faces above the small town of Hidalgo in North Eastern Mexico.
 On this wall sport climbing program, we will be climbing the long multi-pitch routes that El Potrero Chico has become famous for and round out our days on 5-star single-pitch routes.
-This El Potrero Chico rock climbing program is a great place to push your multi-pitch grade and skills to the next level with personalized coaching from your guide.
+This El Potrero Chico rock climbing program in Mexico is a great place to push your multi-pitch grade and skills to the next level with personalized coaching from your guide.

 On our rest day we will have the opportunity to go to the local Hidalgo markets, visit hot springs or do a cultural trip into Monterrey.

 Here is what guide book author Frank Madden has to say about the feel of the area:

 “The towering limestone walls reach towards the skies while the mariachi music blares through the canyon with locals and climbers alike taking in the beauty of the climbing.
 Don’t be surprised when the locals come up and try to chat with you or even have a beer with you at the crag.
 They love seeing the “crazy” climbers up on the rock enjoying the beautiful place they live in.
 Before long you’ll be dancing to the mariachi music with whatever strength you have left from the amazing climbing here.”

 Day 1: We will meet at the Monterrey, Nuevo Leon airport and transfer to our accommodation in Hidalgo by private transport.
 Our driver will stop at the local grocery store for us to stock up on route.